prajod/golang/video_sketch/readme.md

 __Video Sketch__

+This project is intended to showcase a real life example of the parallel processing and high performance features of the Go language.

-This project enables video sharing over extremely low bandwidth networks.
+Video Sketch enables video sharing over extremely low bandwidth networks.

 That is accomplished by creating a sketch of the video frames(using edge detection), compressing the created frames of black and white pixels into byte arrays and sending that to a browser over http.
 Javascript code is then used in the browser to recreate the animations present in the original video.